MartinThoma/MartinThoma.github.io/_posts/2011-10-11-challenge-websites.md

 	<li>Playing with the bits of an image</li>
 </ul>
 <h3>CrackIts</h3>
 CrackIts are challenges where you have to change a binary to get the results.
 Cracks are quite common.
-Perhaps you know that some illegal versions a very expesive software which can be found online don't need the registration code.
+Perhaps you know that some illegal versions a very expensive software which can be found online don't need the registration code.
 They were cracked.
 <h3>Flash / Java Applets</h3>
 It is basically always decompiling and understanding the crappy output.
 As a reallife-application you could imagine an online game where you want to get into the highscore.
 Decompile it, look at the place where it gets submitted and submit your wished high score.